UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_tuning.md

 It's important to set the same number of cores in `both` the SLURM file and the Gaussian input file, or at least as many as specified in the Gaussian input.
-The LINDA version have a wrapper for this, but that is an exception.
+The Linda version have a wrapper for this, but that is an exception.
 Please verify that the number of cores in slurm `--tasks-per-node` and `%NPROCSHARED` are the same.
 Gaussian will launch NPROCSHARED threads, if less allocated cores some threads will share cores with severe performance implications.